 3.2.
 Names and surnames of the candidates to become members of a collegial body, information about their education, qualification, professional background, positions taken and potential conflicts of interest should be disclosed early enough before the general shareholders' meeting so that the shareholders would have sufficient time to make an informed voting decision.
 All factors affecting the candidate's independence, the sample list of which is set out in Recommendation 3.7, should be also disclosed.
 The collegial body should also be informed on any subsequent changes in the provided information.
 The collegial body should, on yearly basis, collect data provided in this item on its members and disclose this in the company's annual report.
-YES The information about the candidates for the company's collegial supervisory body was provided to the shareholders together with the announcement of a general shareholders' meeting and the agenda of the general shareholders' meeting when the supervisory board was being elected.
-The supervisory board was not elected in 2007.
-In the company's annual report, in this item data about its members were not provided due to the fact that the information mentioned above did not change and there were no changes on the whole.
+The information about the candidates for the company's collegial supervisory body was provided to the shareholders together with the announcement of a general shareholders' meeting and the agenda of the general shareholders' meeting when the supervisory board was being elected.
 3.3.
 Should a person be nominated for members of a collegial body, such nomination should be followed by the disclosure of information on candidate's particular competences relevant to his/her service on the collegial body.
 In order shareholders and investors are able to ascertain whether member's competence is further relevant, the collegial body should, in its annual report, disclose the information on its composition and particular competences of individual members which are relevant to their service on the collegial body.
-NO This recommendation is realized on disclosing the shareholders the information about the candidates for the company's collegial supervisory body.
-The information about the qualification of the members of the collegial supervisory body is provided in annual prospects-reports and the Annual report of the company.
-In the company's annual report, in this item the indicated data about its members were not revealed due to the fact that the information mentioned above did not change and the supervisory board was not elected in 2007.
+This recommendation is realized on disclosing the shareholders the information about the candidates for the company's collegial supervisory body.
+The information about the qualification of the members of the collegial supervisory body is provided in the Annual report of the company.
 3.4.
 In order to maintain a proper balance in terms of the current qualifications possessed by its members, the collegial body should determine its desired composition with regard to the company's structure and activities, and have this periodically evaluated.
 The collegial body should ensure that it is composed of members who, as a whole, have the required diversity of knowledge, judgment and experience to complete their tasks properly.
 The members of the audit committee, collectively, should have a recent knowledge and relevant experience in the fields of finance, accounting and/or audit for the stock exchange listed companies.
-YES The members of the collegial supervisory body do the active work in different fields in other companies, which ensures the adequacy of the competence in their current duties.
-The information about the qualification of the members of the collegial supervisory body is provided in annual prospects-reports and the Annual report of the company.
+The members of the collegial supervisory body do the active work in different fields in other companies, which ensures the adequacy of the competence in their current duties.
+The information about the qualification of the members of the collegial supervisory body is provided in the Annual report of the company.
 3.5.
 All new members of the collegial body should be offered a tailored program focused on introducing a member with his/her duties, corporate organization and activities.
 The collegial body should conduct an annual review to identify fields where its members need to update their skills and knowledge.
 The members of the collegial supervisory body do the active work in different fields in other companies, which ensures the adequacy of the competence in their current duties.